Tell Me: An LLM-powered Mental Well-being Assistant with RAG, Synthetic Dialogue Generation, and Agentic Planning: RAG Assistant Evaluation

-We evaluated only the RAG-based assistant; the other modules (synthetic dialogue generator and planner) are presented as functional demonstrations.
+We evaluated the RAG-based assistant; the other modules (synthetic dialogue generator and planner) are presented as functional demonstrations with example case studies (Section~\ref{sec:case-study-synthetic}, Section~\ref{sec:case-study-agentic}) .
 Our protocol has two phases: (i) an automatic \emph{LLM-as-a-judge} benchmark on curated prompts, and (ii) a human study comparing the best model in RAG vs. non-RAG settings.